An algorithm for random signed 3-SAT with Intervals

 \section{Abstract}

-In signed $k$-SAT problems, one fixes a set~$M$ and a set~$\mathcal S$ of subsets of~$M$, and is given a formula consisting of a disjunction of $m$ clauses, each of which is a conjunction of $k$ literals.
-Each literal is of the form ``$\avar \in \anS$'', where $\anS\in\mathcal S$, and $\avar$ is one of $n$ variables. \\[.5ex] For Interval-SAT (iSAT), $M$ is an ordered set and~$\mathcal S$ the set of intervals in~$M$.\\[.5ex] We propose an algorithm for $3$-iSAT, and analyze it on uniformly random formulas.
+Interval-$k$-SAT ($k$-iSAT) is a generalization of classical $k$-SAT where the variables can take values in $[0,1]$ (instead of $\{0,1\}$) and the literals are of the form $x\in I$, for intervals $I\subset[0,1]$.
+It falls within the class of signed satisfyability problems.

+We propose an algorithm for $3$-iSAT, and analyze it on uniformly random formulas.
 The algorithm follows the Unit Clause paradigm, enhanced by a (very limited) backtracking option.
 Using Wormald's ODE method, we prove that, if $m/n \le 2.3$, with high probability, our algorithm succeeds in finding an assignment of values to the variables satisfying the formula. \\ \textbf{Keywords:} Random Constraint Satisfaction Problems, signed Satisfiability.